What is the mission of the Instruction Section (IS)?

 How can I find out more about Information Literacy?

 The Instruction Section of the Association of College and Research Libraries enhances the ability of academic and research librarians to advance learning, teaching and research with respect to information literacy in higher education.
+Read more about the Plan for Excellence, the ACRL’s strategic planning document.

 The Executive Committee has authority over the affairs of the Section and is responsible to the ACRL Board.
 Its members are the seven elected officers of the Section: Chair, Vice-Chair/Chair-Elect, Secretary, Past Chair, and four Members-at-Large.
 The entire IS membership has the opportunity to vote for the officers as part of the general ALA election each spring.
 Executive Committee terms begin immediately after the Annual Conference.